base-org/web/apps/base-docs/docs/building-with-base-and-foundry/introduction.md

 ## My First Foundry Project

-To create a foundry project we can simply run:
+To create a foundry project you can simply run:

 ```bash
 $ forge init hello_foundry_in_base